Blog

 There are some helpful strategies you can use to get above these challenges to improve inventory management:

-• First-In-First-Out: This strategy is predicated on selling the inventory's oldest items first.
+• First-In-First-Out: This tactic is based on the idea that the oldest products in the inventory should be sold first.
 Think of a line; similarly to standing in line, the first things go first.

 • Last-In-First-Out: This strategy reverses the order of priority, selling the most recent purchases first.
 Think of it like an arrangement, where the first item to sell is the one added on top.